Income Tax Act 2025: Tax Year Explained for Salaried Users and Freelancers

 For salaried taxpayers, the immediate impact is in employer declarations, Form 16 discussions, and online filing instructions where old wording may still appear in legacy systems.
 For freelancers and small business owners, the shift affects how advisors, software tools, and checklists describe filing periods.

-Old terminology vs new terminology
+Old terminology vs new terminology: a side-by-side comparison

 Earlier, income earned in one financial period (Previous Year) was taxed in the next period called Assessment Year.
 In practice this confused many users because income and assessment were referenced with different labels.
 The Tax Year model simplifies this by tying filing and computation language to a single year construct.